The energy and momentum of the Universe

 If the hypersurface is a volume hypersurface, then the four-momentum of the gravitational field and matter (\ref{moment1}) can be written as a surface integral:

-where $df_\alpha$ is the element of the closed surface which bounds the integration volume \cite{LL} and $\alpha$ denotes the spatial tensor indices.
-The same formula for $P_i$, with $\eta^{\phantom{i}kl}_i$ given by (\ref{Eps24}), can be derived using the Landau-Lifshitz energy-momentum pseudotensor \cite{LL}.
-In the spherical coordinates, we have $df_\alpha=n_\alpha r^2 do$, where $r$ is the radial coordinate measured from the origin, $n_\alpha$ is the normal vector to the surface, and $do$ is the element of the solid angle \cite{LL}.
-For the Schwarzschild metric of a mass $m$ at the origin, written in the isotropic spherical coordinates, the four-momentum of the gravitational field and matter (\ref{moment2}) is given by \cite{Lord,LL}
+where $df_\alpha$ is the element of the closed surface which bounds the integration volume \cite{LL2} and $\alpha$ denotes the spatial tensor indices.
+The same formula for $P_i$, with $\eta^{\phantom{i}kl}_i$ given by (\ref{Eps24}), can be derived using the Landau--Lifshitz energy--momentum pseudotensor \cite{LL2}.
+In the spherical coordinates, we have $df_\alpha=n_\alpha r^2 do$, where $r$ is the radial coordinate measured from the origin, $n_\alpha$ is the normal vector to the surface, and $do$ is the element of the solid angle \cite{LL2}.
+For the Schwarzschild metric of a mass $m$ at the origin, written in the isotropic spherical coordinates, the four-momentum of the gravitational field and matter (\ref{moment2}) is given by \cite{Lord,LL2}